Transmon Floquet analysis¤

 fit_range_fraction=0.5, # split the fit into segments based on this fraction

-floquet_sampling_time_fraction=0.0, # what part of the period to look at
+floquet_sampling_time_fraction=0.0, # fraction of the period to compute the Floquet modes # noqa E501

 fit_cutoff=4, # polynomial cutoff

-overlap_cutoff=0.8, # cutoff for the excluding from the fit
+overlap_cutoff=0.8, # cutoff for excluding from the fit

 nsteps=30_000, # qutip integration parameter